chapmanb/kwd-doc-find/README.md

 querying.
 The main input for index building is a document file; this comma separated file contains two required fields, an identifier and a path to the file.
-An optional third field can be specified with the filename to use for searching; if not specified the base name of the full file path will be used:
+An optional third field can be specified with the filename and additional text to use for searching; if not specified the base name of the full file path will be used.
+The second file field can also be left blank to search only the additional text, instead of file contents:

         1,/your/home/file/path/toindex.txt
         2,/your/home/file/path/alsoindex.txt
         3,/your/home/file/path/dataset123.dat,real_file_name.txt
+        4,,only_index_the_name.txt

 The full text files and names are indexed, allowing retrieval by either in the search.